-Tim Lee is a venture capitalist at Sequoia Capital.
+Tim Lee is a partner at Sequoia Capital.
 Tim works with mobile, cloud and software companies.

 Previously, Tim worked at Google where he managed European marketing and product launch strategy.
 While at Google, he also conceived the YouTube Symphony Orchestra.
 Prior to Google, Tim worked at McKinsey & Company in London and at microprocessor IP company, ARM, in Cambridge UK.
 Tim has a Masters in Electrical and Information Engineering from Cambridge University, and an MBA from Stanford University’s Graduate School of Business.